getsolus/solus-site.github.io/content/blog/2018-02-14-plasma-and-solus-4-updates.md

 url: "/2018/02/14/plasma-and-solus-4-updates"
 ---

 Welcome to The Roundup #4, your bytes of Solus news.
-In this roundup, we're talking updates to Mesa and Kernels, Plasma and various items for Solus 4.
+In this roundup, we're talking updates to Kernels, Plasma, various items for Solus 4, and more!
 <!--more-->

 ## New Mesalib and Kernels